vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

-The following document provides a spec for a major refactor of the value-oriented rewrite residing in src/value.
+The following document provides a spec for a major refactor of the value-oriented rewrite residing in `src/value`.
 The guiding line is:

 > **Driver code should look like driver code.
 The VM should own playback policy.
 The source map should record what the parser/driver already learned, not become a parallel model of the app.**

 This aligns with the principle that the default authoring surface should become an imperative `CommandCursor`/`Flow` API backed by `SequenceVM`, with typed command structs kept only as an advanced escape hatch.

+Implementation should preserve the existing value-oriented goals: parsed scan output remains value-like, ownership stays explicit, exports use semantic assets instead of parser objects, and the VM remains the shared place for sequence playback policy.
+The refactor is not meant to replace that architecture.
+It is meant to make the normal format-authoring surface small, readable, and source-driver oriented.

 ---